 The university’s virtual desktop, vDesk, provides students anytime, anywhere access to software such as Microsoft Office and discipline-specific applications such as Mathematica and SPSS.
 Read more about vDesk.
 Students can use the campus intranet, SoundNet, to collaborate and share group information and individual interests within a safe, protected environment.

 Work done on vDesk can be saved locally, but the default location is the individual network storage of 4 GB provided to each student for storing and backing up university-related files.
-Read how to map to your network share in vDesk and on your Mac or Windows machine.
+Read how to map to a network share in vDesk and on your Mac or Windows machine.
 Your network share and the files saved onto it can be accessed on any computer on campus, either through vDesk or by manually mapping to your drive on your personal machine.

 The university provides printers in computer labs across campus.
-Through PrintGreen, each student is allocated 750 print credits per semester, which statistics show is more than most students use (many assignments are submitted online, so students have less need for printers).
+Through PrintGreen, each student is allocated 750 print credits per semester.
+Statistics show this is more than most students use, as many assignments are submitted online.
 Additional prints beyond the allocation cost 10¢ each.
 A new printing system will be coming soon.
 You will no longer need to login to vDesk to print.
-Print and Copy Services offers a wide range of services, including color printing, binding, and laminating.
+Print and Copy Services offers a wide range of services including color printing, binding, and laminating.

 Be sure to check out our recommendations and learn about discounted pricing on hardware and software available to Puget Sound students.
 While we highly recommend students have a personal computer, please know it is not required as the university provides all needed technology resources in easily accessible areas on campus.